-I’ve been a London taxi driver for 17 years now, having completed The Knowledge in October 2001 – it took me three years.
+I’ve been a London taxi driver for many years now, having completed The Knowledge in October 2001 – it took me three years.

 Driving a taxi is a flexible, highly enjoyable way of life for me and I get to meet so many new people.
 I love sharing my knowledge and telling people about the history of my city.
 Every single day is different and it keeps me on my toes.